 Follow Multiple Teams; This cannot be confirmed until after the draw in December 2017.
 It is best to purchase a package following your primary team and then after the draw determines the actual travel dates that will include both teams. *Those teams that end up in Moscow or Saint Petersburg, a premium will be added to your package after the draw.

 Select Your Schedule, Round of 16, Quarter-Finals, Semi-Finals, and FINAL Travel Packages: All of these programs will be processed based on the established dates and hotels assigned in accordance with the bookings.
 The draw will not impact the status of these travel packages.
-These packages can be booked with two night stays in each city.
+These packages can be booked with three night stays in each city.

 MATCH TICKETS and HOSPITALITY: Based on the overwhelming demand for tickets to the FIFA 2018 World Cup™, FIFA will NOT appoint Official Travel Agency partners for this event.
 The majority of tickets will go to the 200 million plus residents of Russia.
 Consequently, the FIFA ticket lottery and your Soccer Federations will be the main source for FIFA stadium tickets.
 Indicated below are the options available for obtaining official 2018 FIFA World Cup™ tickets.
 For additional information concerning methods to obtain FIFA Match Tickets please review the ticket page.
 To attend Russia 2018, you MUST obtain a FAN ID.
 Once you have purchased your tickets you will receive a Request ID number.
 Each individual needs to obtain one personalized FAN ID, irrespective of the number of matches you will attend or the number of Ticket Applications submitted.
 We do not assume liability or responsibility in respect of the application, issuance and use of such identification documents (FAN ID).